Nafeeza Towheed, Integrative Counsellor and Psychotherapist, PG Dip, MBACP

 *Please note, reduced-cost places are limited and may only take place at certain times of the day

-I’m passionate about breaking down the barriers to therapy, particularly for minority groups, as well as challenging the stigma associated with talking about mental health.
+I’m passionate about breaking down the barriers to therapy, as well as challenging the stigma associated with talking about mental health.
 I value diversity and working with people of all ages, classes, backgrounds, cultures, races, nationalities, sexual orientations, gender identities and religious beliefs.
 I consider myself a warm, affirming and inclusive practitioner, open to whatever it is that my clients bring to our sessions together.

 Identity, difference, being an ‘outsider’, home and belonging, life transitions, dual-culture, and community are just some of the issues I am familiar with and specialise in working with.